status-im/help.status.im/docs/style-guide/style-conventions.md

 !!! info
     For readability reasons, the examples in other sections don't use these UI elements conventions.

 - UI elements are screen components the user can interact with.
 A checkbox, a menu, or a button are all UI elements.
-An explanatory text with no user interaction is not considered a UI element for the purpose of this guide.
+An explanatory text with no user interaction is not considered a UI element in the context of this guide.
 - Write the UI element as seen on the screen, even if it contradicts the style conventions in this guide.
 - Use a bold typeface to write UI elements in procedural steps (1, 2, 3, and so on.)
 Don't use the bold typeface outside of the procedural steps.